kubernetes/website/content/en/blog/_posts/2024-11-10-migrate-cgroup-v2.md

 ---
 layout: blog
-title: 'Why we should migrate to vgroup v2?'
+title: 'The Shift to cgroup v2 in Kubernetes: What You Need to Know'
 date: 2024-11-10
-slug: kubernetes-cgroup-v2-process
+slug: kubernetes-cgroup-v2-shift
 author: >
    Paco Xu (DaoCloud)
 ---

-Kubernetes v1.31 moves cgroup v1 Support into Maintenance Mode, and in v1.25, cgroup v2 graduated.
+`cgroups` (control groups) are a Linux kernel feature used for managing system resources.
+Kubernetes uses cgroups to allocate resources like CPU and memory to containers, ensuring that applications run smoothly without interfering with each other.
+With the release of Kubernetes v1.31, cgroup v1 has been moved into maintenance mode.
+For cgroup v2, it graduated in v1.25 2 years ago.

-Before talking about how to migrate, users needs to know why we should migrate and what's the benifits and lost.
+Top FAQs are why we should migrate, what's the benifits and lost, and what needs to be noticed when using cgroup v2.

 ## cgroup v1 problem, and solutions in cgroup v2